BlockstreamResearch/bip-frost-dkg/README.md

 <!--end of pydoc.md-->

-## Change Log
+## Changelog

-To help implementers understand updates to this document, we attach a version number that resembles ''semantic versioning'' (`MAJOR.MINOR.PATCH`).
+To help the reader understand updates to this document, we attach a version number that resembles "semantic versioning" (`MAJOR.MINOR.PATCH`).
 The `MAJOR` version is incremented if changes to the BIP are introduced that are incompatible with prior versions.
 An exception to this rule is `MAJOR` version zero (0.y.z) which is for development and does not need to be incremented if backwards incompatible changes are introduced.
 The `MINOR` version is incremented whenever the inputs or the output of an algorithm changes in a backward-compatible way or new backward-compatible functionality is added.